muhsindeniz/muhsindeniz/README.md

 <img align="right" src="https://www.iroidtechnologies.com/static/home/images/oew_rrybb.gif" width='200' />

 Hello, I'm Muhsin Deniz.
 I am a Computer Engineering graduate and have a strong background in Frontend.
-In the first 3 years of my career, I worked as Frontend and Fullstack in various projects in corporate companies, then I developed myself as a Frontend Developer in different startup companies for 2 years.
-In addition to being a passionate software developer in this field, I have a great desire to share my knowledge and support software communities.
-In addition to my professional work, I am constantly expanding my knowledge through activities such as writing articles on various platforms and sharing my experiences by attending conferences.
+In the first 3 years of my career, I worked as Frontend and Fullstack in various projects in corporate companies, then I developed projects as a Freelance Frontend Developer in many different startup companies for 2 years, so I have 5 years of experience.
+As well as being a passionate software developer in this field, I have a great desire to share my knowledge and support software communities.
+In addition to my professional work, I am constantly expanding my knowledge through activities such as writing articles on various platforms, attending conferences and sharing my experiences.

 ## 👨‍💻 Professional Skills